-BLACK HOLE not punctual (© Angel Torregrosa Lillo)
+BLACK HOLE "not punctual" or Non-Singular Black Hole (© Angel Torregrosa

-But in addition to this, go to mi mind the possibility that something exists that can stop this final collapse towards a point (if that is possible) and this is the slowing of time until their detention as we approached to the event horizon.
+But in addition to this, it occurs to me the possibility that something exists that can stop this final collapse towards a point (if that is possible) and this is the slowing of time it stops as we approach the event horizon.

 Let us suppose a star whose distribution of inner densities is so that the situation that characterizes an event horizon ensue in all the volume of the star.

-In order to obtain this distribution we must consider that the gravity inside a star is equal to that it would have if we remove a spherical wreath just above from the point in which we want to calculate the gravitational field strenght (because inside a spherical crown the gravitational field is annulled).
+To achieve this distribution, we assume that the gravitational field inside a star is equivalent to that produced by the mass below a given point, as the gravitational field within a spherical shell is zero.
 Thus the calculations are the same as for a point in the surface but considering only the volume that remains below this point.

 Then according to the equation (4) we have M'/r' has to be a constant relation in all the star being M' the sphere mass with radio = r' with center in the same center of the star.
 Thus we have